-There are many options for childcare programs, Childcare Centers, Group Family Day Care Homes, Family Day Care Homes, School-age Child Care Programs, and Legally Exempt Childcare providers.
+There are many options for child care programs, Day Care Centers, Group Family Day Care Homes, Family Day Care Homes, School-Age Child Care Programs, and Legally Exempt Child Care Providers.

-A childcare center cares for larger groups of children in a facility outside a private home.
-Childcare centers may be large or small but usually divide children into groups by age, with different childcare and early education professionals to work with each group.
+A Day Care Center (DCC) cares for larger groups of children in a facility outside a private home.
+Day Care Centers may be large or small but usually divide children into groups by age, with different Early Childhood Education professionals to work with each group.

-Group day care homes provide care for seven to twelve children at a time in a residence; and may add one or two school-age children.
+Group Family Day Care (GFDC) homes provide care for seven to twelve children at a time in a residence; and may add up to four school-age children.
 The maximum allowable number of children will depend on whether there are and how many infants are in care.
 A provider must use an assistant when more than six children are present.

-Many families have unique schedules that require various types of childcare.
-Legally Exempt childcare is a great option for those families.
+Many families have unique schedules that require various types of child care.
+Legally Exempt Child Care is a great option for those families.
 This program allows parents to hire close, dependable, reliable friends and family members as their child's care providers.
-These hired friends and family members are called Legally Exempt childcare providers, who are also eligible to receive subsidy payments, or daycare assistance, from the county they perform their services in.
+These hired friends and family members are called Legally Exempt child care providers, who are also eligible to receive subsidy payments, or day care assistance, from the county they perform their services.

-School-age childcare programs, (or SACCs) provide care for more than six children from kindergarten through age twelve.
-Programs care for children during non-school hours; and may also provide care during school vacation periods and holidays.
+School-Age Child Care programs, (SACC) provide care for more than six children from kindergarten through age twelve.
+Programs care for children during non-school hours, and may also provide care during school vacation periods and holidays.